aws-samples/aws-serverless-security-workshop/docs/06-waf/README.md

 	You should see your requests getting blocked with a **403 Forbidden** response

 1. The WAF console gives you metrics and sample requests that are allowed/denied by the WAF rules.
-You can find this information by going to the WAF console, under **Web ACLs**, select the AWS region and then the WAF we just created:
+You can find this information by going to the WAF console, under **Web ACLs**, select the AWS region and then the WAF we just created.

+	**Note:** It can take a few minutes before the metrics and sample requests start showing up in the WAF console.

 	![screenshot](images/request-sample.png)